Keep These 10 Change Management Principles Top Of Mind

 These are the levers that change-makers can pull to enable successful change.

 Formal elements include organizational structures, how people are rewarded, the ways that people engage (e.g. meetings, reviews, etc.), training, and development.
-Informal solutions include the emotional drivers that motivate (or demotivate) people to act or sustain behavior.
+Informal solutions include the emotional drivers that motivate (or demotivate) people to act or sustain behaviour.

 8. Act Like Change Matters – Starting At The Top, Going All The Way Down